 A strategic buyer is more focused on how your company fits with their existing operations.
 Often times, strategic buyers are interested in the synergy that is created by the merger of the two companies.
 If you decide that your best bet is to sell to a strategic buyer, you should make sure you are able to show continued value through growth and profitability.
 As you talk to them, be sure you point out ways that they could leverage your existing infratstructure to achieve synergies with their existing business by reducing overhead or creating cross-selling opportunities with their existing products.
 Strategic buyers offer the best opportunity to retire from your business shortly after the sale.

-Sales to Financial Buyer (Private Equity)
+Financial Buyer (Private Equity)

 A financial buyer is interested in the ROI of an investment in your company.
 Their valuation process focuses on the ability to leverage the operations to increase the ROI.
 This is strongly dependent on your products, services, assets, and cash flow. .
 A financial buyer is usually requires the founder stat invested (rollover equity) and to continue managing the company the deal closes.